 For almost a decade I have struggled and coped with a seemly invisible illness that attacks me at what feels like the most vulnerable times of my life.
 I was afraid, ashamed, and embarrassed.
 I have been called a fake, a cripple and humiliated at my workplace.
 Followed and questioned by complete strangers as I exited my handicapped license plated car to enter a restaurant with my family.
 Multiple Sclerosis (MS) is so cruel I don’t think there is a part of your life that it can come for where you are not vulnerable, it alone always makes you vulnerable.
 It tries to take away your worth, your independence, and your dignity.
 With undeniable strength and will, I refuse to let it eat away at the core of who I am.

 What is MS?

-If you are struggling with how your chronic illness is impacting your life, work, or relationships it is important to reach out of help.
-Talk it over with someone you trust or seek counseling.
-In many cases you may just need to talk it out or you may need to leave situations that are too stressful.
+If you are struggling with how your chronic illness is impacting your life, work, or relationships it is important to reach out for help.
+Talk it over with someone you trust or seek counsel.
+In many cases, you may just need to talk it out or you may need to leave situations that are too stressful.
 Unhealthy work environments and relationships can be bad for your overall health.